VioletChen816-cutie/GoTogether-1.0/schema.md

 -- Step 5: Drop storage policies.
 DROP POLICY IF EXISTS "Avatar images are publicly accessible."
 ON storage.objects;
-DROP POLICY IF EXISTS "Anyone can upload an avatar."
+DROP POLICY IF EXISTS "Authenticated users can upload an avatar."
 ON storage.objects;
 DROP POLICY IF EXISTS "Users can update their own avatars."
+ON storage.objects;
+DROP POLICY IF EXISTS "Users can delete their own avatars."
 ON storage.objects;

 -- ========= CREATE SCRIPT =========